 Station 3: Consult the detailed results

 First, teacher and student accounts look very similar (I know a bit about it), but they are not identical.
-For example, and luckily for the group management, students cannot send activities or analyze the usage statistics of other students!
+For example, and luckily for group management, students cannot send activities or analyze the usage statistics of other students!
 These features are reserved for teacher accounts.
-On the other hand, all accounts allow you to access every activity on the platform.
-This means that a student in grade 4 can decide to go explore the challenges that await them in grade 5.
+However, all accounts allow you to access every activity on the platform.
+This means that a student in Grade 4 can decide to go explore the challenges that await them in Grade 5.